2020 MBG REU Molecular Biology and Genetics of Cell Signaling

 - Current GPA

 Visit the Participating Mentors page to become familiar with the participating faculty and their research areas.
-You will have the opportunity to select up to three faculty whose work is of interest on the application form.
+On the application form, you will be asked to select three faculty in whose lab you would like to conduct summer research.

-Review your application.
-Once you have completed and submitted your application, you will only be able to update your contact and faculty preference information.
-You will also able to review the status of your recommendation letters.
+Complete and review your application.
+Once you have submitted your application, you will only be able to update your contact and faculty preference information.
+You will also be able to review the status of your recommendation letters.

 Cornell University Contact: